aekari/Synthesis-Map/README.md

 # Synthesis Map

-My [Synthesis Map](https://aekari.github.io/Synthesis-Map/) is a brainstorming tool created for a class project on the topic of Black Women and Girls within the Cottagecore subculture/aesthetic.
+The[Synthesis Map](https://aekari.github.io/Synthesis-Map/) is a brainstorming tool created for a class project on the topic of Black Women and Girls within the Cottagecore subculture/aesthetic.
+The idea of a synthesis map was first taught to me by Professor Mark Addison Smith (City College of New York).

 ![](https://i.imgur.com/5OeiIZd.gif)